Grant Hutchison: With Frightened Rabbit

-Solo work
+Other work

 In 2013, Hutchison mentioned the possibility of working on his own material, stating: "I'm hoping to maybe get something started with some friends back in Glasgow when I get home.
 I've spoken to someone about that recently.
 I've got some songs I've been working on.
 I think it'd be nice to do something else, not because I don't like [playing in Frightened Rabbit].
 I absolutely love it, but it'd be nice to have something else, too".

 In 2018, Hutchison appeared on Let's Be Wilderness, the second album by Postdata.
 In 2019 he and fellow Frightened Rabbit member Simon Liddell accompanied Australian musician Gretta Ray on her UK dates.

+In 2026, Hutchison drummed on music from Fountain Road, the new solo project of fellow Frightened Rabbit member Andy Monaghan.

+In the food and drink industry

+Regarding potential career options were he not a member of Frightened Rabbit, Hutchison had noted: "I have no qualifications to do anything else, so I'd probably be working in a cheese shop or trying to make my own cider.
+It's difficult to think about that because everything I have managed to do because of Frightened Rabbit has made me who I am now, and I can't really say where I would be without it".
+Following the end of the band, in 2019, Hutchison launched a cider import and distribution company, Re:stalk.

+In 2021, Hutchison and his wife Jaye opened Aeble, a cider bottle shop and event hub in Anstruther.
+In 2026 the couple set up a cider festival in Leith titled The Ubhal Cider Gathering.
+In July of that year they announced the closure of Aeble after five years, as well as their involvement with nearby new venture Bonn Pizza.

 Personal life

 Hutchison has praised his and Scott's parents for their support with Frightened Rabbit, noting: "I will always be eternally in debt to my parents for being so supportive when things weren't so rosy with the band.
 Whenever I need them, they are there, and they're just as important in the band's progress as Scott and myself."

-Regarding potential career options were he not a member of Frightened Rabbit, Hutchison had noted: "I have no qualifications to do anything else, so I'd probably be working in a cheese shop or trying to make my own cider.
-It's difficult to think about that because everything I have managed to do because of Frightened Rabbit has made me who I am now, and I can't really say where I would be without it."
-Following the end of the band, in 2019, Hutchison launched a cider import and distribution company, Re:stalk.
-He and wife Jaye married in 2018 and have two daughters, born in 2020 and 2023.
-In 2021, the couple opened Aeble, a cider bottle shop in Anstruther.
+Hutchison and wife Jaye married in 2018 and have two daughters, born in 2020 and 2023.
+They live in the East Neuk.

 Hutchison is a supporter of the Cystinosis Foundation UK and was a trustee of the mental health charity Tiny Changes, set up by his family in 2019 following the death of his brother Scott.
 He has participated in several charity sports events, including The Great Big Cycle (2014) and the Great Scottish Run half-marathon in Glasgow (2018).